Vaibhavkat/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
-This is a simple project of tic-tac-toe game that uses HTML CSS &amp; Js.
+This is a simple project of tic-tac-toe game that uses HTML CSS &amp; Java Script.